FertileFragrance/TimeKiller/README.md

 * `--consistency_model`: It is the consistency model (isolation level) to check, which is SI by default.
 SER is also supported.
 * `--enable_session`: If set to `true` (by default), Chronos or Aion will use the `sts` and `cts` of transactions in the input history to check the SESSION axiom.
 Informally, SESSION indicates that a later transaction must start after the previous transactions in the same session (having the same `sid`).
 Otherwise, SESSION will not be checked.
+* `--initial_txn_path`: It is the path of a json file containing the initial transaction.
+It is used to set the initial value of keys before any operation writes on them.
+It is often used when different keys have different initial values.
 * `--initial_value`: It is the value read from a key before any operation writes on that key.
 In most cases, it is `null` (by default) or `0`, determined by the running database and the processing logic to get the history.

 **Chronos** options: